This article has links to products and services we love, which we may make commission from.

 The sizes are mostly incredible too.
 Ideal for a doggy bag takeaway and the zero waste mantra.

-Tortilla chips and salsa on the table while you wait on your meal?
-Thank you, Texas.
+Tortilla chips and salsa on the table while you wait for your meal?

 Tours and taprooms, from Pacific Northwest to Boston, the USA is on the map for craft beer.

-I also find it interesting how North Americans are so clued up on their heritage.
+I also find how North Americans are clued up on their heritage interesting.

 It annoys some Scots when people from the USA say they are one-third Scottish then list their DNA stats but I find it endearing and it puts us to shame for not knowing our past.